 Pedunculated: attached to a stalk either outside of the uterus or within the uterine cavity

 Cervical: in the cervical tissue

 Causes of Uterine Fibroids

 Uterine fibroids are hormone dependent.
 They develop during the hormonally active years and decline in menopause.
 Fibroid tissue has a higher amount of estrogen and progesterone receptors.
-Fibroid tissue is hypersensitive to estrogen, but does not have the capacity to regulate estrogen response, this is why they can grow to become quite large.
+Fibroid tissue is hypersensitive to estrogen, but does not have the capacity to regulate the estrogen response; this is why they can grow to become quite large.
 Other hormones play a role in the growth of uterine fibroids as well, including prolactin, parathyroid hormone, insulin growth factor, and pituitary growth hormone.

 Factors that May Increase Fibroid Development

-- Poor estrogen metabolism.
-Some women’s bodies have a harder time removing and metabolizing excess estrogen.
+- Poor estrogen metabolism – some women’s bodies have a harder time removing and metabolizing excess estrogen

 - Infection complications from IUD use